 You are not giving up, you are not being complacent.
 You are giving yourself peace of mind by being worked by something you cannot change.

 You are taking comfort in knowing you have taken all the measures you can.

-You have social distanced, you are cleaning hand and avoiding touching your face, and being aware if you must go out to run errands for example.
+You have social distance, you are cleaning hands and avoiding touching your face, and being aware if you must go out to run errands for example.
 Is there anything else you can do?